KasperOnFire/ImpossibleTechnology/Assignment7/readme.md

 ### Answers

-1. 29.38
+1. The transaction with the highest volume is 29.38 - equivalent to just around 1.2 million DKK as of todays date.

-2. The hours with the most transactions can be seen in the bar plot with the title 'Question 2'
+2. The hours with the most transactions can be seen in the bar plot with the title 'Question 2'.

 3. 5075 bought and 4925 sold.
 So buying was the favorite.

-4. 6627.70 for both buying and selling makes sense as whatever someone is selling another one is buying.
+4. 6627.70 for both buying and selling, makes sense since whatever someone is selling - another one is buying.

-5. ?
+5. The total volume is 2909.73.
+There is no graph, since there only is data for one day.
+From this result we can gather that the bulk of transactions are on very small amounts of currency, since there is 10k transactions, but only ~3k in volume.
+But of course, bitcoin is worth quite a lot, so this does make sense.